DanChaltiel/autoimport/README.md

 ## Style

-As I couldn't find any standardized guideline about the right order of `roxygen2` tags, `autoimport` puts them:
+As I couldn't find any standardized guideline about the right order of `roxygen2` tags (#30), `autoimport` puts them:

 -   in place of the first `@importFrom` tag if there is one
 -   just before the function call otherwise